math-club-donostia/math-club-donostia.github.io/source/about_me.rst

 * PhD in "Physical and Mathematical Sciences" in 2010 from Tomsk State University. (speciality : Condensed Matter Physics)
 * Bachelor in "Applied Mathematics and Physics" in 2007 from Omsk State University.
 * Father of two sons (who also will join the class)
-* Teacher assistant in University of Physics (2019-2022):
+* Teacher assistant in University of Zurich (2019-2022):
     - Mathematical Analysis
     - Scientific Computing (programming in `Python <https://www.python.org/>`_)
     - Quantum Field Theory